renaissance-benchmarks/renaissance/CONTRIBUTION.md

 @Summary("Runs some performance-critical Java code.") final class MyJavaBenchmark extends Benchmark {
-  override def runIteration(config: Config): BenchmarkResult = {
+  override def run(context: BenchmarkContext): BenchmarkResult = {
     // This is the benchmark body, which in this case calls some Java code.
     JavaCode.runSomeJavaCode()
-    // Return object for later validation of the iteration. return new MyJavaBenchmarkResult()
+    // Return object for later validation of the operation result. return new MyJavaBenchmarkResult()
   }
 }